JL-III/Theatria/docs/faqs-troubleshooting/faqs.md

 Lag can happen for various reasons.
 Here are some troubleshooting tips:
 - Ensure your internet connection is stable.
 - Allocate more RAM to Minecraft.
-- Try using OptiFine for performance improvements.
+- Try using OptiFine or similar tools for performance improvements.

 If the issue persists, please reach out in [Discord](https://discord.gg/SHgauw8eN8).